-If you are enrolled in the Columbia University Student Health Insurance Plan, your primary care provider is your Columbia Health Medical Services clinician and your initial mental health provider is at Counseling and Psychological Services.
+If you are enrolled in The Columbia Plan, your primary care provider is your Columbia Health Medical Services clinician and your initial mental health provider is at Counseling and Psychological Services.

 Except for visits to a hospital emergency room or an urgent care facility, referrals for off-campus care are mandatory from your Medical Services or Counseling and Psychological Services provider.
 Providers at Medical Services and Counseling and Psychological Services offer referrals after evaluation and treatment has been completed and as the need for outside services is clinically indicated.